gondoy22/gondoy22/README.md

 # Hi there!
 I'm Antoni Gondek

 I'm a student at the Warsaw University of Technology (WUT), studying Statistics and Data Analysis.
-I'm passionate about Machine Learning, Data Analytics, and exploring the power of data to solve complex problems.
+I'm passionate about Machine Learning and its application in insurance problems and financial mathematics.

 ## Technologies & Tools